LandingEllipse/kitti3/README.md

 terminal when it is spawned.

 #### Multiple instances
-Multiple Kitti3 instances (and hence Kitty instances) can be run concurrently; they just need to be distinguished by unique instance names to avoid crosstalk, e.g.:
+Multiple Kitti3 instances (and hence Kitty windows) can be run concurrently; they just need to be distinguished by unique instance names to avoid crosstalk, e.g.:
 ```commandline
 exec_always --no-startup-id kitti3 -n almond -p CT -s 0.5 0.25